 Short-Term Side Hustles

-Side hustles are a good way to make some extra cash.
+Side hustles are an excellent way to make some extra cash.
 They don’t have to be long-term.
 Short-term side hustles can make it possible for you to earn an additional couple hundred dollars towards your goal of $1,000.
-Just make sure you are paying taxes on earned income if you fall within that category.
+Make sure you pay taxes on earned income if you fall within that category.

 Manual Labor In Your Community

-Ask your neighbors if they need help keeping up their lawn or shoveling snow in the winter.
+Ask your neighbors if they need help keeping up their lawns or shoveling snow in the winter.
 Working those jobs could earn you some decent money.
-Do a good job and the word-of-mouth reviews might earn you a lot of clients.
+Do a good job; the word-of-mouth reviews might earn you a lot of clients.

-Stores are in great need of additional shoppers to fulfill online orders.
-You can often set your own hours so it’s easy to pick this up as a second job.
+Stores need additional shoppers to fulfill online orders.
+Since you can often set your own hours, it’s easy to pick this up as a second job.

 If one of these three doesn’t fit your skills, check out our full article on short-term side hustles.